 Transferring Courses to LWTech from Domestic Institutions

-If you have completed classes at other colleges or universities, transferring credit to LWTech may help you complete requirements here.
+If you have completed classes at other colleges or universities, you may transfer those credits to LWTech.
 The easiest way to transfer your credits is to contact the transcript office of your previous college(s), and have your official, sealed transcripts sent to:

 Lake Washington Institute of Technology

 Note: If you would like to go over your transcripts with an adviser, bring the sealed transcripts or an unofficial copy to room W207.
 An adviser will unofficially evaluate your credits.
 Based on this unofficial evaluation, the adviser can help you choose your classes.

 Students who wish to transfer courses from institutions outside of the United States must have a course-by-course evaluation of their transcripts performed by an international credential evaluation agency.
 A list of agencies is available online.

 Once the agency evaluation is complete, submit the officially sealed evaluation along with the English translation of your international transcript to Enrollment Services W201 (see address above).
 A copy of your transcript will be made and the original will be returned to you.
 In order to match courses with specific LWTech courses, students may be required to obtain course descriptions in addition to submitting the agency evaluation.

 Enrollment Services Staff will evaluate your transcript based on your current program of study, specifically looking for courses that satisfy LWTech General Education requirements and/or prerequisite requirements for one of our Selective Admissions Programs (Bachelor’s Degrees, Physical Therapist Assistant, and Nursing).